 - You should NOT take Diamox if you are allergic to acetazolamide or other sulfa drugs.

 - Do not take Diamox if you have kidney disease, liver disease or severe lung disease (COPD, CHF, Asthma, etc.).

-- Do not take this medicine if you are taking high dose aspirin therapy or have sodium or potassium disturbances.
+- Do not take this medication if you are taking high dose aspirin therapy or have sodium or potassium disturbances.

 Allergic reactions to Diamox can occur such as rash, fever and wheezing.
-If these symptoms occur, contact your doctor immediately.
-Urinary difficulties may occur and are a sign that the medication should be discontinued.
+If these symptoms occur, discontinue the medication and contact your doctor immediately.

 This medicine is also used as a diuretic and will increase the amount of urine produced.
 This is a normal side effect and does not mean that you should discontinue the medicine.